ShiraYaloz/SearchInTanach/README.md

 # Search In Tanach(C#)
-A project to search in the Tanach book

-you can search standard search and search with skips.
+A project to search in the Tanach book. you can search standard search and search with skips.

 UI by .netWinform.
 ## Search Options